Serophots/zed-windows/README.md

 [![Release](https://github.com/xarunoba/zed-windows/actions/workflows/release.yml/badge.svg)](https://github.com/xarunoba/zed-windows/actions/workflows/release.yml)

 This repository contains unnofficial builds of [Zed](https://github.com/zed-industries/zed) for Windows.

-Disclaimer: These builds may break at any time as they are not officially supported by Zed Industries.
+***Disclaimer**: These builds may break at any time as they are not officially supported by Zed Industries.*

 They are transparently built from the official [Zed](https://github.com/zed-industries/zed) repository using GitHub Actions based on the latest release of Zed.

 ## Features